 June 23, 2021 The Vein Institute

-A venous ulcer or varicose ulcer is an open sore which can be difficult to treat, and very very slow to heal.
+A venous ulcer or varicose ulcer is an open sore which can be difficult to treat, and very slow to heal.
 Generally, venous ulcers appear around the ankle and they can take anywhere from weeks, to years, to completely disappear.
-For this reason, if you have varicose veins or circulation issues, it is important to understand how venous ulcers form, and how they can be prevented.
+For this reason, if you have varicose veins or circulation issues, you need to understand how venous ulcers form and how you can prevent them.

 Venous ulcer causes

-Venous ulcers that occur on the legs are due to a condition called chronic venous insufficiency.
+Venous ulcers that occur on the legs form due to chronic venous insufficiency.
 This is when the vein valves stop functioning properly due to weakness, scarring or blockage.
-Blood can start flowing backward (refluxing) and pooling in the legs.
+Blood can start flowing backwards (refluxing) and pooling in the legs.
 Typically, this is how varicose veins and other vein disorders form.

-In some patients, if chronic venous insufficiency is left untreated, the pooled blood can leak out into the skin and surrounding tissue, causing itching, inflammation and the formation of stasis dermatitis, or the painful wounds known as ulcers.
+In some patients, if chronic venous insufficiency is left untreated, it can irritate surrounding tissue, causing itching, inflammation, stasis dermatitis, or the painful wounds known as ulcers.

 How do varicose ulcers form?